berkshelf/berkshelf/_includes/index.md

 ## The Berkshelf

-> After running `$ berks install` you may ask yourself, "Where did my cookbooks go?".
+> After running `berks install` you may ask yourself, "Where did my cookbooks go?".
 They were added to The Berkshelf.

 The Berkshelf is a location on your local disk which contains the cookbooks you have installed and their dependencies.
 By default, The Berkshelf is located at `~/.berkshelf` but this can be altered by setting the environment variable `BERKSHELF_PATH`.

+Berkshelf stores every version of a cookbook that you have ever installed.
+This is the same pattern found with RubyGems where once you have resolved and installed a gem, you will have that gem and it's dependencies until you delete it.

 This central location is not the typical pattern of cookbook storage that you may be used to with Chef.
 The traditional pattern is to place all of your cookbooks in a directory called `cookbooks` or `site-cookbooks` within your [Chef Repository](http://wiki.opscode.com/display/chef/Chef+Repository).
-We do have all of our cookbooks in one central place, it's just not the Chef Repository and they're stored with a main version format.
+We do have all of our cookbooks in one central place, it's just not the Chef Repository and they're stored within directories of the naming convention `{name}-{version}`.

-Herein lies another key difference: The Berkshelf contains every version of a cookbook that you have ever installed.
-This is the same pattern found with RubyGems where once you have resolved and installed a dependency, you will have that gem until you delete it.

-Given the following cookbooks are installed:
+Given you have the cookbooks installed:

     * nginx - 0.101.2
     * mysql - 1.2.4

-The cookbooks will be located at:
+These cookbooks will be located at:

     ~/.berkshelf/nginx-0.101.2
     ~/.berkshelf/mysql-1.2.4